 Errol Morris makes documentaries.
 He also plays the cello.
 So a recent conversation in Manhattan turned from film to a performance the previous night of Mahler’s Ninth Symphony, and its eloquent silences.
 “You could go as far as to say silence is what the Ninth is all about,” Morris said.
 And you might say the same about the director’s latest movie.

-“The Unknown Known” takes its title from a pseudo-cryptic quote by its subject, Donald Rumsfeld, but also describes the subject himself.
+“The Unknown Known,” which arrives in theaters April 4, takes its title from a pseudo-cryptic quote by its subject, Donald Rumsfeld, but also describes the subject himself.
 The former secretary of defense, a chief architect of the inexplicable Iraq War, doesn’t provide explanations in Morris’ documentary portrait.
 He doesn’t offer apologies.
 He doesn’t grasp the need for either -- or why anyone would question a man who seems incapable of questioning himself.

 But it is that absence of introspection, or expression of same, that has left some viewers flummoxed, largely because they come to “The Unknown Known” expecting “The Fog of War.”
 That 2004 Oscar winner (subtitled “Eleven Lessons from the Life of Robert S. McNamara”) seems enveloped in a fog of its own: McNamara was less remorseful and more slippery that a lot of people seem to recall, even if Rumsfeld takes both of those qualities to an Olympian level.
 But because “Unknown Known” is an interview-based film, Morris had to expect comparisons.